Last updated on August 10, 2026

 Eminence is an ability word that groups a series of cards with similar or identical effects.
 It allows for certain abilities to be used as long as a specific criteria is met.

-While eminence is an ability word and has no real effect on the rules, none of the cards with it have an activated eminence ability either.
-Three of them have triggered abilities while The Ur-Dragon has a cost-reduction ability for your other dragons.
+While eminence is an ability word and has no real effect on the rules, none of the cards with it have an activated eminence ability either, though many of them take the form of triggered abilities.

 Is There Any Way to Counter or Deal with Eminence?